Services, Anxiety

 Take a minute for you

-As a team we take a minute (two on a good day) to practice mindfulness to help us settle ourselves before we go in to individual or group work.
+As a team we take a minute (two on a good day) to practice mindfulness to help us settle ourselves before we go into individual or group work.

-Taking a mindful moment helps us to focus and participate fully in our interactions with our clients instead of being caught up in thoughts around outside demands or problems.
+Taking a mindful moment helps us to focus and participate fully in our interactions with our patients, instead of being caught up in thoughts around outside demands or problems.
 We have a better chance of tuning in to their struggle.

-Take a minute to ask about suicide…
+Take a minute to ask about suicide

-Yet we know that people were more likely to have contact with primary care than mental health services in the year, and even month, leading up to suicide.
-In one study just 8.5% of adults over 55 were in contact with mental health services versus 77% seeing their GP in the year prior to dying by suicide.
+Talking about suicide is part of our work, yet we know that people were more likely to have contact with primary care than mental health services in the year, and even month, leading up to suicide.
+In one study, just 8.5% of adults over 55 were in contact with mental health services versus 77% seeing their GP in the year prior to dying by suicide.

 Hearing that someone is actively suicidal often provokes a need to respond and move towards urgent action.

-Ask your service user to take a minute…
+Ask your patient to take a minute

 It is about learning the habit of hitting pause.